Apollo vs Pipedrive: Key Differences

 Basic deal boards

-Visual pipeline (built for it)
+Visual pipeline (purpose-built)

-Via GTM Workspace + CRM integrations
+Via GTM Workspace + native CRM integrations

 Outbound sequences